-Attendance at classes: The lecture hours per week are 6; the practice hours per week are 5.
-The attendance of a minimum of 75% of lectures and practices (including seminars) is necessary for the end-term signature.
+Attendance at classes: The lecture hours per week are 6; the practice hours per week are 5 in the first semester and 4.5 in the second semester.
+The attendance of a minimum of 75% of practices (including seminars) is necessary for the end-term signature.